 You can also use the Pandora service with Fitbit and that only works in the USA, for now.
 Fitbit assured me that, for you lovely Americans, the Pandora links work really well.
 REALLY well.
 I couldn’t test it tho :-).

-If you have a Deezer account then Fitbit have already created a few sport-based playlists that you can quickly download.
+If you have a Deezer account then Fitbit has already created a few sport-based playlists that you can quickly download.

 If you have neither Pandora nor Deezer then, fear not, you can retrieve music from your computer via a USB dongle (not supplied).
 This process has improved since 2017 when the Ionic first used the Fitbit app to download music.
 It is still a little time-consuming if you have a large music library to choose from.
 But now it eventually works quite well after you have selected one or more locations for your music.

-Next of course you will need to pair your potentially pesky Bluetooth headphones.
+Next, of course, you will need to pair your potentially pesky Bluetooth headphones.
 I have some Jabra Sport Rox and they paired first time as did my Jabra Elite Sport headphones.
-Hint: Jabra are pretty good at pairing and working without dropouts.
+Hint: Jabra is pretty good at pairing and working without dropouts.

 - Jabra Elite Sport £125/£110

 Panic At The Disco’s album did sound awesome.
-Of course the quality of your audio experience is mostly governed by the digital recording (ie lossless/lossy) coupled with the digital-analog conversion that takes place in the headphones.
+Of course, the quality of your audio experience is mostly governed by the digital recording (ie lossless/lossy) coupled with the digital-analogue conversion that takes place in the headphones.
 So Deezer and Pandora should sound awesome if you have good headphones.
-I assume they only download high quality music files.
+I assume they only download high-quality music files.
 But if your ripped personal music library doesn’t sound as good then you may well have compromised on the quality when you ripped them.